Choosing a Gentle Death - Our Personal Support Program

 What if this is an emergency?

-We are not an emergency service.
-If this is an emergency, please proceed to your nearest emergency department or call for an ambulance.
+If this is a medical emergency, please proceed to your nearest emergency department or call for an ambulance.

 We will try to respond within two business days to any requests.
-It generally takes at least six weeks, and frequently longer, for an individual to complete all requirements to be accepted as a full client of DWD.
+It generally takes at least six weeks, and frequently longer, for an individual to complete all requirements to be accepted for personal support by DWD.

-How much do the services of the Client Support Program cost?
+How much do the services of the Personal Support Program cost?

-We do require that any potential client joins DWD.
+We do require that any potential recipients of Personal Support join DWD.
 However, you can join as a compassionate (pay-what-you-can) member if you have financial concerns.

 My mother is showing signs of Alzheimer's Disease.
-Can she become a client?
+Is she eligible for personal support?

 We only support adults who are mentally competent.
 Individuals with Alzheimer's Disease or other dementia-related disorders generally lose their competence in stages, and can retain competence in some areas after they have lost it in others.
 For example, many people in the early stages of Alzheimer's retain their competence to make personal health decisions even if they have lost their competence in other areas, such as financial decision-making.